BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 3. We will now spawn building with `spawnBuilding(*type*)`, we will first spawn object and when it is spawned, we will increment buildingId, set it location to center of world, set it name to "bld_"+its type+ its buildingId, pushes this building to our buildings array and unselect any selected building and select this spawned building.

-4. We will create a utility function to remove selectedBuilding from buildings array. we will loop through buildings array check if name matches, if it do then get index of this building in buildings array and then remove it with splice.
+4. We will create a utility function `removefromArray(*name*, *buildings*)` to remove selectedBuilding from buildings array. we will loop through buildings array check if name matches, if it do then get index of this building in buildings array and then remove it with splice.

 5. Now to remove building, we will create `removeBuilding()`, with it we will remove building object from game and then remove it from out buildings array and finally unselect building.